ProFormA/proformaxml/Whitepaper_Task.md

 The progrlang element contains the programming/modelling/query language to which this task applies.
-A valid list of values is specified in Appendix B. The “version” attribute specifies which version of the language was used in the creation of the task.
+A valid list of values is specified in Appendix B. The <b>version</b> attribute specifies which version of the language was used in the creation of the task.
 (The task is guaranteed to work with that version – any other requirements about version compatibility must be checked externally.)
 The “version” must be